Breast Care During Breastfeeding Period

 - Have more rest to reduce stress and stay hydrated

-Sore or Cracked Nipples
+2. Sore or Cracked Nipples

 Cracked nipples are common and give rise to pain during breastfeeding.
 It typically arises 3-7 days postpartum and can increase the risk of nipple infection and mastitis.
+Cracked nipples can be treated with 100% lanolin or glycerin/hydrogel nipple pads placed over the nipples to help soothe and heal cracked or painful nipples.

-Mastitis
+3. Mastitis

 Mastitis is breast inflammation (usually due to infection) and is common during the first 6 months of breastfeeding.
 Failing to empty the breast milk or going for long periods between feeds causes the breast to be engorged with milk.

-In the meantime, get more rest, drink more fluids and you can place a warm wet pack on your painful breast or massage the breast gently to increase the milk flow.
+- Get more rest, drink more fluids and you can place a warm wet pack on your painful breast or massage the breast gently to increase the milk flow.

-Feed your baby with your healthy breast.
-If your nipple of the affected breast is too painful to breastfeed, use a breast pump to empty the breast of milk.
+- If the nipple of the affected breast is too painful to breastfeed, use a breast pump to empty the breast of milk.
 This will help the mastitis get better faster.

-Have a healthy well-balanced diet, keep hydrated and feed (or pump) regularly (around every 2-3 hours) is the secret to maintaining a good milk supply.
+- Have a healthy well-balanced diet, keep hydrated and feed (or pump) regularly (around every 2-3 hours) is the secret to maintaining a good milk supply

-Medications which encourage milk production are Metoclopramide and Motilium which can be used to increase milk production as a last resort.
+- Medications which encourage milk production are Metoclopramide and Motilium which can be used to increase milk production as a last resort.

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.